LiadYahav/ocp-cli/README.md

 ### Kubectl-like Commands

-All standard kubectl commands are supported with generic resource discovery:
+All standard kubectl-like commands are supported with generic resource discovery.
+The CLI is fully self-contained and does not require `kubectl` or `oc` to be installed:

 #### Get Resources